nodejs/nodejs.org/apps/site/pages/en/learn/test-runner/mocking.md

 These are things like databases, environments (Chromium or Firefox for a web app, an operating system for a node app, etc), file systems, memory store, etc.

 Ideally, mocking these would not be necessary.
-Aside from somehow creating isolated copies for each case (usually very impractical, due to cost, additional execution time, etc), the next best option is to mock.
-Without doing, tests sabotage each other:
+Aside from somehow creating isolated copies for each case (usually very impractical due to cost, additional execution time, etc), the next best option is to mock.
+Without mocking, tests sabotage each other:

 ```mjs displayName="storage.mjs"
 import { db } from 'db';